Design a poster

 • State it clearly, in plain language

-• Keep details to a minimum, only what is necessary to support your message
+• Keep details to a minimum, only the necessary to support the message

-• They can provided orally: if someone is interested, they will ask you for more details
+• If someone is interested, they will ask you for more details

 • Avoid trying to say too much